cemolcay/MIDIPianoRollView/README.md

 	-  A `Scale` of notes between specified octave range
 	-  Or custom unordered pitches.

+#### `MIDIPianoRollView.Bars`

+- An enum that represents the bar count on the piano roll.
+- It can be either
+	- A fixed value by `.fixed(barCount)`
+	- Or `.auto` that auto-caluclating bar count by the data source.

 #### `MIDIPianoRollNote`

 - Set the `notes` data source array in order to pop the notes.